General Education

 Catalog of Entry

-1. The Undergraduate Academic Catalog in effect at the time of their initial enrollment, or
+1. The Undergraduate Catalog in effect at the time of their initial enrollment, or

 Grades

 Unless otherwise stated in a course description, a student must earn a grade of D or better to receive general education credit for a course.
 In some cases, programs will require a grade of C or better for general education courses such as when a general education course is also part of the major.
 In addition, certain general education courses serve as prerequisites for higher-level courses.
 Those higher-level courses may require a grade of C or better in the prerequisite course general education course.
 In both cases, a course completed with a D will still count toward a student's general education requirements, but the student will need to retake the course and earn a C or better to meet the program or prerequisite requirements.
-Students should check with their advisor and the course catalog to determine the requirements.
+To determine the requirements, students should check with their academic advisor and the Undergraduate Catalog.

 Goals

-Building on YSU’s University-Wide Learning Outcomes, the General Education program has four specific goals:
+Building on YSU’s University-Wide Learning Outcomes (UWLOs), the General Education program has four specific goals:

 • Students will demonstrate the ability to write and speak effectively, reason quantitatively, and think critically so they are prepared to perform appropriately in their professions upon graduation.